Exchange Visitor Program and SEVIS

 Your DS-2019 form (Certificate of Eligibility for Exchange Visitor Status) is the form that you used to apply for your J-1 visitor visa.
 By sending you this, Hampshire is confirming with the U.S. government that you have been invited to Hampshire College for a temporary stay, have shown that you will have sufficient funds to support your stay here in Amherst, and that you are proficient enough in English to teach or research in the U.S.A.
 The DS-2019 indicates the type of J-1 visa category you are, the sponsoring institution/organization (Hampshire College), and the exact dates of your program.

 The DS-2019 is a very important form.
 Along with your visa, I-94 card, and passport, it is the way that the Department of State identifies you, and confirms that you are carrying out your program.

 I-94 Arrival / Departure Record:

-The I-94 (Departure Record) is the white card the Immigration Officer stamped with the date and admission number, and returned to you with your passport and the DS-2019 form.
-This card is important; it is the means by which the DHS records that you have left or entered the United States.
-Each time you leave the United States, this card will be collected by an immigration official; each time you enter the U.S., you will be given a new one.
-When you enter the United States for the first time, the number on your I-94 card becomes your “admission number."
-You will keep this number throughout your stay in the U.S. Each time you receive a new I-94, the immigration official will make a note of your admission number on your new I-94.
-Many immigration officers staple this card in your passport on the page opposite your visa.
-If the officer did not do this with yours, it is recommended that you attach it with a staple to avoid losing or misplacing this small but important form.
+The I-94 (Departure Record) is generated electronically by you, the exchange visitor, upon arrival.
+The document is the means by which the DHS records that you have left or entered the United States.
+Each time you leave the United States, the document will be collected by an immigration official; each time you enter the U.S., you will generate a new one.
+When you enter the United States for the first time, the number on your I-94 card becomes your "admission number."
+You will keep this number throughout your stay in the U.S. Each time you generate a new I-94, the immigration official will make a note of your admission number on your new I-94.
+Visit the U.S. Customs and Border Protection website to create the I-94 document.